gitter-badger/clack/README.md

 # clack
-Clack is a modern text editor, built with Python, HTML & CSS, and JavaScript.
+Clack is a modern text editor, built with Python

 ## Installing - Windows
 First, you obvioulsly gotta have Python installed.
 Get it [here](https://www.python.org/downloads/), if you don't already.